Columbia Records (Taiwan): Consumption

 In the 1930s, Columbia's head office was located in Honmachi, Taipei, and its arts and crafts department was located in Peking Town, Taipei, where it was a Toten store across from the Guild Hall (today's Zhongshan Hall), and it also had locations in other metropolitan areas in Taiwan.
 By the 1940s, the company had about 50 to 60 regular employees, and many other salesmen from all over the world.
 National Museum of Taiwan History has a permanent exhibit of Columbia Records badges, which are internal identification badges issued by the Columbia Record Company to its employees.
 According to employees at the time, those who wore this badge were certified to be employees of the company, and many theaters cooperated with the record company in those years, so those who wore the badge could go to the movies without having to buy a ticket for free, which was a badge of honor and a benefit to the large and small employees of the company at the time.

 Types of Records Released

-Pop Songs, Taiwanese opera, Jokes, Cantonese Music, Bei Guan Music, Nan Guan Music.
+Pop Songs, Taiwanese opera, Jokes, Japanese-Taiwanese conversation disks, Cantonese Music, Bei Guan Music, Nan Guan Music.